The CarSkreen displays a smartphone users favorite navigation and media apps on a 7 inch screen within the driver's sight-line. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 GoSkreen Stand: Receive a GoSkreen stand to hold your CarSkreen or another tablet on your desk.
-The stand is designed to direct audio from CarSkreen speakers toward the front of the CarSkreenEstimated delivery:Ships within the US only
+The stand is designed to direct audio from CarSkreen speakers toward the front of the CarSkreenEstimated delivery:Only ships to: United States

-T-Shirt: Receive the CarSkreen Kickstarter Edition T-shirt.Estimated delivery:Ships within the US only
+Receive the CarSkreen Kickstarter Edition T-shirt.Estimated delivery:Only ships to: United States

 0 backers Limited (250 left of 250)

 CarSkreen (Android):Receive a Kickstarter Edition CarSkreen and GoSkreen adapter for the Samsung S2, HTC One, HTC Droid DNA, and Sony Experia.
-This reward includes two tickets to the Seattle area Launch Celebration if shipping address is located in Washington, Oregon, or Idaho.Estimated delivery:Ships within the US only
+This reward includes two tickets to the Seattle area Launch Celebration if shipping address is located in Washington, Oregon, or Idaho.Estimated delivery:Only ships to: United States

 1 backer Limited (249 left of 250)

 CarSkreen (iPhone 5/iPod Touch 5th Gen):Receive a Kickstarter Edition CarSkreen and GoSkreen adapter for the iPhone 5, 5s, 5c, and iPod Touch 5th Generation.
-This reward includes two tickets to the Seattle area Launch Celebration if shipping address is located in Washington, Oregon, or Idaho.Estimated delivery:Ships within the US only
+This reward includes two tickets to the Seattle area Launch Celebration if shipping address is located in Washington, Oregon, or Idaho.Estimated delivery:Only ships to: United States

 0 backers Limited (20 left of 20)

 Executive Briefing (Telephone): Schedule a phone conversation with the CarSkreen creator to discuss project status, plans, connected car obstacles, and product vision.
-Includes a CarSkreen, the desired GoSkreen adapter, and a Kickstarter T-Shirt.Estimated delivery:Ships within the US only
+Includes a CarSkreen, the desired GoSkreen adapter, and a Kickstarter T-Shirt.Estimated delivery:Only ships to: United States

 0 backers Limited (10 left of 10)